 Assessments

-Formative Assessments Directions for these assessments are provided under each Activity.
+Directions for these assessments are provided under each activity.

 • Activity 4.1

-• Worksheet on President Wilson’s 14 Points for Peace
+• Worksheet on President Wilson’s Fourteen Points for Peace

 • Activity 4.2